 I grew up as a child of the Canadian military.
 Many of my friends are somehow involved with the Canadian armed forces, whether it's through one of the branches of the cadet organization, the Reserves, or because they are regular members.
 I was once a reservist myself.
 My husband just retired after nearly 30 years of service.
 My father was in for 24 and a half years.
 The military is something I've known well for my entire life.

 To say that the Canadian military is suffering from underfunding is like saying the sky is blue (under the cloud cover that we in Ontario have been getting for a good long while, mind you, but you get my point).
 I've written stories when I wrote for the Cold Lake Sun about international military exercises like Maple Flag, deployments of personnel to Italy as part of the Kosovo mission in 1999, and looked into stories about how the aging F-18 fleet desperately needed replacement.
 That last one was back in 1999, and the government seems to discuss replacing the F-18s every so often and nothing seems to gets done.

-There have been people saying that our men and women in the Canadian Armed Forces are receiving declining medical care

-    for decades, and that there continues to be a minimal amount of focus on a member's mental health when they return from
+There have been people saying that our men and women in the Canadian Armed Forces are receiving declining medical care for decades, and that there continues to be a minimal amount of focus on a member's mental health when they return from overseas missions.

-    overseas missions.
 I know a guy who, in his nearly three decades of service, has served overseas at least seven times.
 SEVEN.
-He's the kind of guy who just basically soldiers on, because he's supposed to, but even now he's starting to

-    admit that there was a bit of a toll taken each time he went over.
+He's the kind of guy who just basically soldiers on, because he's supposed to, but even now he's starting to admit that there was a bit of a toll taken each time he went over.

-    I know of at least two or three members who have suicided as a result of Post Traumatic Stress Disorder (PTSD), and they

-    may well have been able to get help IF they hadn't had to wait months for support.
+I know of at least two or three members who have committed suicide as a result of Post Traumatic Stress Disorder (PTSD), and they may well have been able to get help if they hadn't had to wait months for support.